dhruv-0511/Sporify-Clone/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using the provided requirements.txt file.
-3. Configure your Django settings and database settings as needed.
-4. Run the Django development server.
+3. Run the Django development server by: python manage.py runserver.
-5. Access the application through your web browser and start streaming music!
+4. Access the application through your web browser and start streaming music!

 ## Contributing

 Contributions to the Spotify Clone project are welcome!
 Whether you want to report a bug, suggest a new feature, or submit a pull request, please feel free to contribute to the project.
 For major changes, please open an issue first to discuss potential changes with the project maintainers.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Acknowledgements

-We would like to thank the Django community for providing a robust web framework and the open-source community for their contributions and support.
+Happy Coding!